PdxCodeGuild/class_salmon/1 Python/docs/Classes and OOP/object-oriented-programming.md

 Most of the time, we will be writing what are called “instance” methods.
 These take `self` as an argument and have access to instance properties (which makes sense because `self` refers to the instance!)

-Another type of methods you can declare in your classes is static methods.
+Another type of method you can declare in your classes is the static method.

 A static method always does the same thing for every instance (which is why it doesn’t need access to instance-specific properties).
 Static methods are declared using what’s called a “decorator” (in this case `@staticmethod`).